qubitsculptor/text-detection-cnn/README.md

    - Characters are concatenated to form the final string.

 5. **Auto-Typing:**
-   - The recognized string is automatically typed into the game window using pyautogui.write() or similar.
+   - The recognized string is automatically typed into the game window using pynput.

 ---